ESTIMATED READ TIME: 10 MIN.

 Don't worry!
 It's time to explore the second option: let's check how to create one from scratch using the Human plugin.

-To do so, we need to use the "PlanarMapping" component available in Human.
+To achieve this, we need to use the "PlanarMapping" component available in Human.
 This component will reconstruct the texture coordinates of our geometry based on a plane and given domains in the X and Y axes.

 *Before and After Planar Mapping